mpodolinsky/mpodolinsky.github.io/about.md

 ### What’s New
 - Awarded the *Belgian American Educational Foundation* Cabeaux-Jacobs Fellowship (2025) supporting my studies in the United Sates (up to $112,000).
-- Developed a commercial LiDAR-based height estimation algorithm for autonomous agricultural drones at *Perciv AI*.
+- Developed a commercial LiDAR-based altitude estimation algorithm for autonomous agricultural drones at *Perciv AI*.
 - Starting graduate studies at UT Austin.